-Raising the thresholds for PUDs, water-sewer districts and fire districts to match what exists for first and second-class cities creates uniformity amongst the agencies and accounts for inflation and price escalation factors.
+Raising the thresholds for PUDs, water-sewer districts and fire districts to match what exists for first and second-class cities creates uniformity amongst the agencies in the bill and accounts for inflation and price escalation factors since the limits were put in place.
 [Some districts will see an increase to match these uniform thresholds but not all.]